 RDAC monitors I/O paths.
-If a component failure occurs in one of the fibre-channel paths, the RDAC reroutes all I/O to another path.
+If a component failure occurs in one of the fibre-channel paths, RDAC reroutes all I/O to another path.

-Note: The AIX RDAC driver files are not included on the Storage Manager 8.4 installation CD.
-You must follow the instructions in "Installing RDAC on AIX hosts" on page 29 to download them from the appropriate Web site.
+Note: The AIX RDAC driver files are not included on the Storage Manager 8.3 installation CD; you must follow the instructions in "Installing the RDAC driver" on page 24 to download them from the appropriate Web site.